 FCOI questions?
 Please contact UMB's Conflict of Interest Officer, Allison Watkins

-Specific questions relating to your issue, please contact Associate Vice President for Sponsored Programs, Dennis Paffrath
+For specific questions relating to your foreign influence question, please contact Associate Vice President for Sponsored Programs, Dennis Paffrath

 General questions, please contact Office of Research Affairs staff, Grace Zhang